awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListVocabularyFilters.md

 Pattern: `.+`

  ** [VocabularyFilters](#API_ListVocabularyFilters_ResponseSyntax) **   <a name="transcribe-ListVocabularyFilters-response-VocabularyFilters"></a>
 The list of vocabulary filters\.
-It will contain at most `MaxResults` number of filters\.
+It contains at most `MaxResults` number of filters\.
 If there are more filters, call the `ListVocabularyFilters` operation again with the `NextToken` parameter in the request set to the value of the `NextToken` field in the response\.
 Type: Array of [VocabularyFilterInfo](API_VocabularyFilterInfo.md) objects

 ## Errors<a name="API_ListVocabularyFilters_Errors"></a>